SquadFM/Squad-Field-Manual/README.md

 - This is the vehicles section of the guide, which gives a brief description of each vehicle type in Squad.
 - APC: Wheeled with .50 cal (Armored Personnel Carrier).
 APCs are usually wheeled, some have tracks, but they have a smaller gun than other vics.
 Medium armored with armament that can pierce other APCs and other vehicles with lower armament ratings; can carry a squad of men; includes Stryker with CROW, BTR-80, and most MT-LB variants.
 Have 600 ammo for resupply.
 - AT vehicle: Techie/MRAP w/ ATGMs (Anti-Tank Guided Missile)
 - Helicopter (Helo) - a flying machine used for resupply, FOB creation, and troop transport.
 Can also do recon or provide light CAS, but weak in terms of armor and armament.
-More on helicopters in the next chapter.
+More on helicopters in the next chapter: [Helicopter](#helicopter)
 - IFV: Tracked or wheeled with canon above .50 cal (Infantry Fighting Vehicle).
 The Russians have a BTR IFV (wheeled) and a BMP IFV (tracked) (Russian Armored Transporter).
 IFVs are usually tracked, with a lot of good offensive options.
 Medium to high armor with armament that can pierce other IFVs and other vehicles with lower armament ratings; some have HAT capabilities with ATGM systems (Anti-Tank Guided Missile); include Bradley, MT-LB with 30mm, and BTR-82A.
 The difference between APCs and IFVs is a little bit of a gray area since IFVs are technically a subclass of APCs.
 - Logistics Truck - open roofed truck with supplies in the back; include Ural and M939 variants that can hold 10 people and 3000 supplies.
 - MBT: Tracked with one big fat gun (Main Battle Tank).
 Heavily armored fighting vehicles that carry heavy armaments able to pierce other MBTs and other vehicles with lower armament ratings; sacrifice men capacity for armor and armament; include the M1 Abrams and T-72 B3.